The Egg (Weir short story)

-"The Egg" is a fictional short story by American writer Andy Weir, first published on his website Galactanet on August 15, 2009.
+"The Egg" is a short story by American writer Andy Weir, first published on his website Galactanet on August 15, 2009.
 It is Weir's most popular short story and has been translated into over 30 languages by readers.
 The story follows a nameless 48-year-old man who discovers the "meaning of life" after he dies.

 Summary

 The story concerns an anonymous protagonist (referred to as "you") and "the being" (referred to as "me").
-You, a 48-year-old man who dies in a car crash, meet the being, the narrator, who says that you have been reincarnated many times before, and that you are next to be reincarnated as a Chinese peasant girl in 540 AD.
-The being then explains that you are, in fact, constantly reincarnated across time, and that all human beings who have ever lived and will ever live are incarnations of you.
-You remark about being Abraham Lincoln, Adolf Hitler, and Jesus.
+You, a 48-year-old man who dies in a car crash, meet the being, the narrator, who says that you have been reincarnated many times before, and that you will next be reincarnated as a Chinese peasant girl in 540 AD.
+The being then explains that you are constantly reincarnated across time, and that all human beings who have ever lived and will ever live are incarnations of you.
+You mention being Abraham Lincoln, Adolf Hitler, and Jesus.
 The being adds that you were also once John Wilkes Booth, every Holocaust victim and every person who followed Jesus.

-It explains that in fact there are other godlike beings elsewhere, and that you too will one day become a god.
-The entire universe was created as an egg for the main character (all of humanity), and once you have lived every human life ever, you will be born as a god.
-The reason the being created the universe was for the main character, you, to understand this point: "Every time you victimized someone ... you were victimizing yourself.
+It explains that there are other godlike beings elsewhere, and that you too will one day become a god.
+The entire universe was created as an egg for you (all of humanity), and that once you have lived every human life ever, you will be born as a god.
+The reason the being created the universe was for the main character, you, to understand this point:

+Every time you victimized someone... you were victimizing yourself.
 Every act of kindness you’ve done, you’ve done to yourself.
-Every happy and sad moment ever experienced by any human was, or will be, experienced by you."
+Every happy and sad moment ever experienced by any human was, or will be, experienced by you.